FrankKooij/Soma/README.md

 On the one hand, **if you’re publishing in the iBookStore only, changing the markup is your call.** You’d probably be better off with Ulysses’ default output.

 On the other hand, **if you want to publish anywhere else, you got no choice.** Footnotes’ UX will be abysmal as they won’t work properly.
 Then some readers will say that you don’t know shit because you can’t hyperlink.
 Finally you’ll get a bad rap and it’s game over.

+### Converting to Kindle

+Use [Kindle Previewer](http://www.amazon.com/gp/feature.html?docId=1000765261).
+Seriously.
+Your Kindle readers will enjoy a better UX than with a Kindle Mobi generated using some third-party software—and it will be easier to maintain if you edit your epub files manually.

 ### Editing Soma